pg-prob-sem/pg-prob-sem.github.io/_posts/design/2024-04-24-Alejandro.md

 teaser: "In this presentation, Alejandro will share his collaborative work with Arno Siri-Jégousse in which they derived a Lamperti transform for self-similar processes that take values in normed vector spaces. "
 meta_teaser: "In this presentation, Alejandro will share his collaborative work with Arno Siri-Jégousse in which they derived a Lamperti transform for self-similar processes that take values in normed vector spaces.  "
 speaker: "Alejandro Hernandez Wences"
-uni: "Universidad Nacional Autónoma de México (UNAM)"
+uni: "Centre International de Mathématiques et Informatique de Toulouse"
 breadcrumb: true
 categories:
     - random_processes